 The good news is YES!
 It can.
 (And don’t worry, there’s no bad news.)
 But I thought I’d take this opportunity to pick the brain of our favourite hair colour genius (and the guy who did MY Ombré a few months back), Luis Pacheco, consulting colourist for Clairol and owner of Hair on the Avenue in Toronto.

-Also nice on Kelly Hu:
+It’s also nice on Kelly Hu:

 Now this is a bit lighter still, but I ADORE Devon Aoki’s hair here.
 (If I’m not mistaken, her natural colour isn’t too different from this anyway.)